Armando1514/Event-Driven-Microservices/SECURITY.md

 6. We define mappers for our client secret, saying what we wanna return inside the token.:

-   1. We will add user groups as group membership, to add them to id and access tokens, as well as to userInfo endpoints.
-Because we want to see groups og user and use them in the authorization code.
+   1. We will add user groups as group membership.
+We want to see the group where the user belong to and use them in the authorization code (this in JWT will be in the payload token).
 So we add a new mapper of type: "Group Membership".
 In the field "token claim name" (Name of the claim to insert into the token) we set groups (disable full group path in the option).
    2. Second we will add a mapper of type "audience" with a name "elastic-query-service" and add it to only access token.
 It is a list of String values, according to OpenID Connect specification, audience claim is mandatory for id tokens.
 And it's specified as the audience that is the id token intended for (**defines the intended recipients of the token**).
 It must contain the 0Auth2 client id of the relying party as an audience value.
 In our case the intended recipient of the token is elastc-query-service, because we will call elastic-query-service from the web client.
 We will check it on resource server by overriding Jwt decoder and adding a validation for this audience.
    3. Finally we will add 3 more mappers of type User session note: "clientID", "clientHost" and "clientIPAddress".
 Those 3 variables also will be mapped to token and we can reach them when we decode the JWT.